In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 3. Pain Split

-Effect: Adds your current HP and your opponent's, then divides by two and assigns the halves to each Pokemon.
-Will always hit under normal conditions.
+Effect: Adds your current HP and your opponent's, then divides by two and assigns the halves to each Pokémon.
+This move will always hit under normal conditions.

 Pain Split is a great way to both restore health and inflict damage to fresh fighters.
 The accuracy guarantee is just icing on the cake.